ekalya/todo/README.md

 # todo

-This my starter angular todo app with a sole intetion of trying to understand how an angular app should actually be structured with scalling in mind.
+This is my starter angular todo app with a sole intetion of trying to understand how an angular app should actually be structured with scalling in mind.

 I am also using it to try to understand how